Sarepta Therapeutics

 Acquisition in 2008

-Ercole Biotech, Inc. is a research stage biopharmaceutical company based in Research Triangle Park, North Carolina, founded in 2002.
-The company specializes in the development of oligonucleotide drugs that modulate gene expression through alternative splicing, aiming to treat various diseases.
-Ercole Biotech operates as a subsidiary of AVI Biopharma, Inc. and focuses on innovative therapeutic solutions by targeting specific genes to achieve desired medical outcomes.
+Ercole Biotech, Inc. is a research-stage biopharmaceutical company based in Research Triangle Park, North Carolina.
+Founded in 2002, the company specializes in the development of oligonucleotide drugs that achieve therapeutic effects by directing the alternative splicing of target genes.
+Ercole Biotech focuses on manufacturing these innovative medicines to treat various diseases through the modulation of target genes.
+As of March 2008, it operates as a subsidiary of AVI Biopharma, Inc.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.